-The consolidated financial statements include the financial statements of the Company, its subsidiaries, and the consolidated VIE (including its subsidiaries).
+The consolidated financial statements include the financial statements of the Company, its subsidiaries, and the consolidated VIEs (including the VIEs' subsidiaries).

 Subsidiaries are those entities in which the Company, directly or indirectly, controls more than one half of the voting power; or has the power to govern the financial and operating policies, to appoint or remove the majority of the members of the board of directors, or to cast a majority of votes at the meeting of directors.